peterpme/knowledge/browser-behind-scenes.md

 | .red                | 0 | 0 | 1 | 0 |
 | p.red.large         | 0 | 0 | 2 | 1 |
 | style="color:black" | 1 | 0 | 0 | 0 |

+Some of you may wonder about `!important` but that is not something you should be using. `!important` does override CSS but it should only be used on foreign css for example.
+Look for a way to handle the issue using specificity instead.

 ## Resources